-The first model based on the new architecture has been confirmed for launch in early 2018 and is likely to be the new Phantom.
-It should be followed that same year by the SUV.
+The first model spawned from the new architecture has been confirmed for launch in early 2018 and will most likely be the new Phantom.
+It should be followed that year by the SUV.

-Next-generation Rolls-Royce Phantom test mule spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo
+2018 Rolls-Royce Phantom spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

-If you look closely at the shots, you'll see there are test mules for both the regular Phantom and extra-long “Extended Wheelbase” version, with the latter said to be stretching nearly 20 feet in length.
-The test mule dwarfs other vehicles on the road, including the latest 7-Series standing next to it in some of the shots.
-Inside, most of the elements are test units borrowed from the BMW Group parts bin.
+From the interior shots, we can see that most of the elements are test units borrowed from the BMW Group parts bin.
 However, the round air vents and leather-bound lower center console are new items.

-Note, Rolls-Royce recently announced that there won't be new versions of the Phantom Coupe and Phantom Drophead Coupe.
+Note, Rolls-Royce has confirmed there won't be new versions of the Phantom Coupe and Phantom Drophead Coupe.
 The move makes sense with the smaller, sexier Wraith and Dawn models now on sale.
 Stay tuned for updates as development progresses.